-This bill amends and reenacts various sections of Louisiana law concerning the procurement of information technology and cybersecurity services.
-It grants the Joint Legislative Committee on the Budget the authority to review and approve any budget, expenditure, or procurement requests related to technology or cybersecurity, as mandated by law or upon request.
-The bill introduces new definitions for terms such as "consulting service," "invitation to negotiate," and "professional service," while expanding the types of contracts that can be procured, including professional and consulting services.
-Additionally, it establishes new procurement methods, including the "invitation to negotiate," and sets conditions for multiyear contracts, which can have a maximum term of ten years and must include an annual appropriation dependency clause.
+This bill amends Louisiana law concerning the procurement of information technology and cybersecurity services, enhancing oversight and efficiency in these processes.
+It grants the Joint Legislative Committee on the Budget the authority to review and approve budget, expenditure, or procurement requests related to technology and cybersecurity, as mandated by law or upon request.
+The bill introduces new definitions for terms such as "consulting service," "invitation to negotiate," and "professional service," while expanding the types of contracts that can be procured.
+Additionally, it establishes provisions for multiyear contracts, allowing them to extend up to ten years with an annual appropriation dependency clause, and outlines procurement methods for fiscal intermediary services, requiring committee approval for contract justifications.

 HB845 Engrossed: 24:673(A), 39:198(A), 39:198(G)(4), 39:200(I)